HuyNgo0690/covid_test/README.md

 docker-compose up -d --build
 ```
 After the process is finished, open browser and go to localhost:3001.
 This is a Swagger, which will show API Documentation. </br>
+Use postman to run API. </br>
 To initialize data in database.
 Use API:

-localhost:3001/init_db -> Body will be binary, which you can select json file.
-I handle following sample json format.
+> localhost:3001/init_db -> Body will be a file, which you can select json file(Ex: covid-stats.json).